danijel-orsolic/Vagrant-Docker-LDE/README.md

 The only prerequisites are Vagrant and VirtualBox.
 On Windows you may also need something like Mountain Duck if you want to be able to access the VM filesystem from your host, since Vagrant FS has issues with symlinks that are needed for things like NPM.

-Once you've got that just clone the repo and run vagrant up.
+Once you've got that just clone the repo and run `vagrant up`.

-Then you can enter your VM by running vagrant ssh.
+Then you can enter your VM by running `vagrant ssh`.

 Once inside you can run ./add.sh script, which automates setting up project environments and containers for a few stacks, like WordPress, legacy LAMP with PHP5, and the LEMP stack with PHP7.